Pugu (deity)

 Pugu is the sun god of the Yukaghir of Siberia.
 Like many other solar gods, he was also seen as a god of justice and law.
 He is revered as the defender of the oppressed and the punisher of evil deeds.
 He kills evil demons with his sun-flail in hopes of bringing peace to his land.
-He is mostly known in the continent Asia, but Pugu is mildly known also in the Arabic and European worlds.
-He resembles a humanoid figure, but some cultures depict it as a dog, especially the breed Pug, because the dog is often depicted in Asian cultures as a loyal protecting friend.
-He is not very often depicted as a god of protection and war sportsmanship.
-Kinda also resembling the "dog" form of the deity.

 He is also identified as Ye'loje, who looked after the oppressed and kept an eye on behavior and morals.